ChuckMash/rapid_life/README.md

 ```

-Mouse4 (scrollwheen button) can draw on the game board during runtime, or while paused.
+Mouse Button 3 (scrollwheen button) can draw on the game board during runtime, or while paused.